 The Difference Between Blue-Collar Crime and White-Collar Crime

-Blue-collar crime can refer to more violent acts such as murder, armed robbery, sexual assault, illegal gambling, prostitution, human trafficking, terrorist financing, drug trafficking.
+Blue-collar crime can refer to more violent acts such as murder, armed robbery, sexual assault, illegal gambling, prostitution, human trafficking, terrorist financing, and drug trafficking.
 Blue-collar crimes are often easier to detect because they have a clear victim, and all actions taken are undoubtedly illegal.
 The thing is that the term blue-collar crime is not a legal term, but it is often used to compare illegal acts with white-collar crime.

-White-collar crimes make many people a victim at the same time and cause significant financial damage.
+White-collar crimes make many people victims at the same time and cause significant financial damage.
 White-collar crimes can cause great harm to both individuals and organizations.
 Therefore, it is essential to investigate them deeply to ensure that no more are victimized.
 The damage and danger of blue-collar crimes and the damage and danger of white-collar crimes are so great.
-The fact that white-collar crimes do not include violence does not make him innocent; it can easily be understood how dangerous it is when considering the economic damage and suffering it causes.
+The fact that these crimes do not include violence does not make him innocent; it can easily be understood how dangerous it is when considering the economic damage and suffering it causes.

 Penalties and Regulations

 According to the FBI, white-collar crime is known to cause damage to the United States, amounting to $ 300 billion a year.
-Although the government typically blames individuals for white-collar crimes, the government has the power to punish companies for these crimes.
+Although the government typically blames individuals for these crimes, the government has the power to punish companies for these crimes.
 Penalties for white-collar offenses include fines, community arrest, home detention, paying the cost, restitution, controlled release, and imprisonment.
 The Federal Penalty Directives recommend longer prison terms when at least one victim suffers serious material damage.
 However, he takes the accused's responsibility for the crime and assists the authorities in their investigation.

 Both state and federal laws list activities that constitute white-collar criminal offenses.
 The US Constitution of the Trade Clause gives the federal government the power to regulate white-collar crimes.
-Federal agencies such as the FBI, the Securities and Exchange Commission (SEC), the Internal Revenue Service (IRS) enforce white-collar criminal law.
+Federal agencies such as the FBI, the Securities and Exchange Commission (SEC), and the Internal Revenue Service (IRS) enforce white-collar criminal law.
 Besides, most states use their own agencies to enforce state-level white-collar crime laws.

 Risk Management of White-Collar Crime

 For this reason, companies should take precautions from the very beginning to prevent white-collar crimes that are difficult to detect.
 One of these measures is applying personal due diligence practices to select the right candidates for the company and make ethical questions an indispensable element before recruitment takes place.
 Compliance experts in companies should be aware that it is of utmost importance to create a corporate culture and protect it from toxic employees.
-Accordingly, they should carry out the necessary risk assessments, carry out risk management , increase the measures and take the necessary action steps in advance.
+Accordingly, they should carry out the necessary risk assessments, carry out risk management, increase the measures, and take the necessary action steps in advance.

 An ethical culture can be developed within the framework of an effective compliance program and continuous improvement methods.
-Comprehensive risk analysis, effective audits, determination of key persons, effective implementation of internal complaints and disciplinary processes are essential elements in companies.
+Comprehensive risk analysis, effective audits, determination of key persons, and effective implementation of internal complaints and disciplinary processes are essential elements in companies.
 As a result, it is important to implement control systems specially prepared for risk management, detecting and preventing crime opportunities, and protecting a company and its stakeholders from white-collar crime losses.

 To Sum Up

 There are also white-collar crimes other than the ones known as blue-collar crimes, which we see in the news every day and define as true criminals.
-White-collar crimes are not innocent because they contain hazardous material and moral damages, even though they do not contain violence.
+These crimes are not innocent because they contain hazardous material and moral damages, even though they do not contain violence.
 A person's high rank, great career, and respect do not make the person's crime innocent.
-There may be some regulations in all countries to catch white-collar crimes, but the FBI comes to the fore, and it works very effectively to detect these crimes.
+There may be some regulations in all countries to catch white-collar crimes, but the FBI comes to the fore and works very effectively to detect these crimes.

-It is imperative to prevent these crimes in advance so that a company does not experience loss of reputation or money.
+It is imperative to prevent white-collar crimes in advance so that a company does not experience a loss of reputation or money.
 At this point, regulators emphasize that Due Diligence measures and Know Your Employee should be taken before onboarding and recruitment to check their identities and criminal backgrounds.
 Apart from due diligence, these crimes can be prevented thanks to continuous risk management, company ethics, and discipline.